portyanikhin/VCRC/README.md

 You can perform an entropy analysis of each VCRC mentioned earlier.
-This analysis allows us to estimate with high accuracy the distribution of energy loss due to the nonequilibrium (irreversibility) of working processes in the refrigeration machine.
+This analysis allows us to estimate with high accuracy the distribution of energy loss due to non-equilibrium and irreversibility of working processes in the refrigeration machine.
 Thanks to this, you can easily estimate the energy loss to compensate for the production of entropy in each part of the refrigeration cycle and make decisions that will help increase its efficiency.